nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/skills/README.md

 python dap_prinz_green_jobs/pipeline/green_measures/skills/green_skill_classifier.py
 ```

-The training data for this is `s3://prinz-green-jobs/inputs/data/training_data/green_skill_training_data.csv` - this was created by labelling a dataset of frequently occurring skills, as well as skills which are mapped to ESCO green skills with a high similarity score.
+The training data for this is found in `s3://prinz-green-jobs/inputs/data/training_data/green_skill_training_data.csv` - this was created by labelling a dataset of frequently occurring skills, as well as skills which are mapped to ESCO green skills with a high similarity score.

 This dataset contains 971 skills labelled as not-green and 743 labelled as green.